Contrast-Security-OSS/docs/content/troubleshooting/net/EffectsOnAppPerformance.md

 tags: "troubleshoot configuration performance application impact agent .NET" -->

-As you might expect, Contrast's analysis *does* make your application run a little slower. *But*, the difference isn't usually significant enough to affect your work, and the results are definitely worth it.
+As you might expect, Contrast's analysis makes your application run a little slower.
+But, the time difference is usually minimal, and the results are definitely worth it.

 ## Request Processing Time